glebanych/music-weather-project/README.md

 ![enter image description here](https://i.imgur.com/XNdQpcv.png)

 Finally, on a third page I will add 12 pie charts with endTime as a date range, genre as a dimension and Record Count as a metric.
 I will also sort it by Record Count descending.
+I will also add an option to exclude any unwanted genre from charts.

 ![enter image description here](https://i.imgur.com/A20ZsvE.png)